timescale/docs.timescale.com-content/using-timescaledb/reading-data.md

 Like [increase](#increase), rate applies to a situation with monotonically increasing counters.
-If your sample interval is variable or you use different sampling intervals between different series it is helpful to normalize the values to a common time interval to make the calcaluted values comparable.
+If your sample interval is variable or you use different sampling intervals between different series it is helpful to normalize the values to a common time interval to make the calculated values comparable.
 The following query calculates bytes per second sent while taking counter resets into account.